leslie255/magicTmux/README.md

 **Well-designed shortcuts**

-*Tmux shortcuts are now easier to access, and better for you to remember*
+*Tmux shortcuts are now easier to access, and better for you to remember*